stevemussmann/GTseqTools/README.md

 * A chisquare test that evaluates whether missing individuals are evenly distributed among sample groups The log file is named using the input file (`-x` / `--infile`) base name with the file suffix `.log`.

+Plots:
+- The program produces sankey plots to show the number of loci and individuals removed by each filter.
-I am currently working on implementing plots to show distributions of missing data per locus and individual sample.
-These are a work in progress.
+- Other plots are produced to show the distributions of missing data per locus and individual sample.
+- All plots can be found in the `plots` subdirectory that is created when the program is run.

 ## Example Commands
 You can print the program help menu using the -h option: